cgwalters/coreos-cloud-instance-store-provisioner/README.md

 This is WIP for https://hackmd.io/dTUvY7BIQIu_vFK5bMzYvg

-## Quickstart w/OpenShift 4
+## Quickstart w/OpenShift 4 (for workers)

 The only supported platform at the moment is AWS.
 More coming.

 ### Create a MachineConfig to set this up:

-`oc create -f 43-coreos-cloud-instance-store-provisioner.yaml`
+`oc create -f 50-worker-coreos-cloud-instance-store-provisioner.yaml`

 Wait for the worker MCP to roll out to the latest (`oc get machineconfigpool/worker`).
 Note: Existing machines will be reconfigured but do not actually change state in practice.